I got the NextThing CHIP in the mail today!

 So to those people who are still waiting for your NextThing CHIP to arrive.
 CONFIRM YOUR ADDRESS!!!

-So, as you see in the Picture Above we received two NextThing CHIP devices, and a “NextThing CHIP HDMI DIP!”
-Because the DIP to go with your CHIP makes the device even more tasty.
-Lol okay we’ll stop.
+So, as you see in the Picture Above we received two NextThing CHIP devices and a "NextThing CHIP HDMI DIP!"
+Because the DIP to go with your CHIP.

 This would be considered the middle-of-the-road purchase.
 We did not get just the basic NextThing CHIP device but we also didn't get the top of the line contribution which is the NextThing PocketCHIP which included its own LCD and keyboard.
 PocketCHIP gives you everything for $49(USD)